golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/managing-golem-wallet.md

 ## Introduction

-In this article, we present commands related to the daily management of your Yagna.
+In this article, we present commands related to the daily management of your Golem wallet.

 - Checking the wallet address
 - Enabling mainnet accounts